rust-lang/rfcs/text/3410-explicit-move-binding-mode.md

 | `move`     | move (!)          | -//-      | -//-              |
 | _none_     | move              | reference | mutable reference |

-The warning is controlled by the `unnecessary_binding_mode` lint.
+The lint is controlled by `unnecessary_binding_mode`.
 It is warn-by-default.

 # Drawbacks
 [drawbacks]: #drawbacks